nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Adding a Patient

 The **Adding a Patient** mechanism is facilated by `VMS`.
-The Patient created is stored inside `PatientManager` inside
+The Patient created is stored inside `PatientManager` object.

 #### Usage

-The activity diagram below illustrates the workflow of patient `addCommand` behaves when executed by a user when they enter `patient add --n John Doe --p 98765432 --d 2001-03-19 --b B+ --a catfur --a pollen --v covax` as a command
+The activity diagram below illustrates the workflow of patient `AddCommand` behaves when executed by a user when they enter `patient add --n John Doe --p 98765432 --d 2001-03-19 --b B+ --a catfur --a pollen --v covax` as a command

 <img src="images/patient/AddPatientActivityDiagram.png" width="550" />